 As with most legal cases, sufficient evidence, also called the Burden of Proof should be given.
 That is, the grandparent(s) should be able to prove that there are weighty issues warranting visitation or guardianship rights.
-Even when the parents of a child die, the grandparents must be found capable of taking care of the child better than the next relative.
+Even when the parents of a child die, the grandparents must be found capable of taking care of the child better than the next best relative.

 Before a grandparent can be granted visitation or guardianship rights to their grandchildren, the judge involved will consider the age of the children, the nurturing skills of the grandparents, the wishes of the child, the geographical location of both the child and their grandparent(s), the mental health of the child and their grandparent(s), and the relationship the grandparents have had with the child since their birth.

 The Laws of New York state that if a child is placed under the care of an official of social services, the grandparents shall have visitation rights.

 If both parents die, then the grandparents will be considered for guardianship if this is in the best interests of the child.